configcat/docs/docs/sdk-reference/php.md

 ```

 ## HTTP Client (Proxy)
-The SDK uses [Guzzle](http://docs.guzzlephp.org/en/stable/index.html) for HTTP calls and its request options argument is available to customize through the SDK options like:
+The SDK uses [Guzzle](http://docs.guzzlephp.org/en/stable/index.html) for the underlying HTTP calls and its request options are available to customize through the SDK options like:
 ```php

 $client = new \ConfigCat\ConfigCatClient("#YOUR-API-KEY#", [